EdwinWenink/archive_fever/content/posts/55-deepfake_reality.md

 In a [previous post](/posts/37-deepfakes) I discussed deepfakes from a hermeneutic perspective, by exploring how "a deepfake mediates how we perceive beings in the world by affording an interpretation of the fake as the real".
 There is plenty of attention to the dangers of this effect and I briefly discussed [its potential threats to democratic discourse](http://localhost:1313/posts/37-deepfakes/#deepfakes-disrupting-democratic-discourse).
 But last week we saw, to my knowledge, one of the first concrete manifestations of this threat, [as European MPs were targeted by deepfake video calls of someone imitating Leonid Volkov, a Russian opposition figure](https://www.theguardian.com/world/2021/apr/22/european-mps-targeted-by-deepfake-video-calls-imitating-russian-opposition).
-I don't know how exactly, but apparently the culprits managed to successfully plan calls with several East European members of parliament, posing as Volkov.
+I don't know how exactly, but apparently the culprits managed to successfully plan calls with several European members of parliament, posing as Volkov.
 Perhaps this is a great example of social hacking.
 The success of the trick can be partly explained by people being used to lower resolution video-calls during the pandemic, and I wonder whether this would have happened without our social fabric being so dependent on digital communications right now.
 Nevertheless, these awkward events show how deepfakes can explicitly be used to disrupt the type of transparent communication that is needed for a well-functioning democracy.